-A relevant medical history of bowel habit disturbance, weight loss, anorexia and inappropriate fatigue is frequently obtained by the primary care/family physician.
+The primary care/family physician frequently obtains a relevant medical history of bowel habit disturbance, weight loss, anorexia, and inappropriate fatigue.
 Where the patient is also an elite athlete, there is added urgency to seek specialist opinion and diagnostic confirmation as outlined above.
-However, despite the intermittent and relapsing nature of the disease, it should not be forgotten that common IBD symptoms such as abdominal pain and diarrhoea may be due to causes other than active disease and necessitate thorough investigation prior to treatment initiation.
+However, despite the intermittent and relapsing nature of the disease, it should not be forgotten that common IBD symptoms such as abdominal pain and diarrhoea might be due to causes other than active disease and necessitate thorough investigation prior to treatment initiation.

-3. Medical Best Practice Treatment
+3. Treatment